Meowyoyo/BerryFlight/README.md

 A UAV flight controller with advanced video and computing capabilities.

 BerryFlight is a flight control board based on established BetaFlight / INAV Flight STM32 flifgt controllers.
-In addition to that it brings a H6 ARM Quadcore SoC @ 1,8 GHz, 2 GB of RAM and 8 GB of storage.
+In addition to that it brings a RV1126 ARM Quadcore SoC, 2 GB of RAM and 8 GB of storage.
 The on board Linux will propell you UAV into the next century =D Running OpenHD with a USB Cam or use the two analog video inputs.
 Send the video digital over Wifibroadcast or analog via a normal 5.8 GHz VTX.